ONroute

-ONroute LP is a Canadian service company which has the 50-year concession to operate highway rest areas along Highway 400 and Highway 401 in the province of Ontario until 2060.
+ONroute LP is a Canadian service company which has a 50-year concession to operate highway rest areas along Highway 400 and Highway 401 in the province of Ontario until 2060.
 The company was founded as Host Kilmer Service Centres, a joint venture between international hospitality company HMSHost (a subsidiary of Autogrill) and Kilmer van Nostrand (an investment company owned by Canadian businessman Larry Tanenbaum).
 ONroute was acquired by Arjun Infrastructure Partners and Fengate Asset Management in May 2019.

 The "ONroute" brand name is a modified version of the French phrase "en route", using the province's postal abbreviation of "ON".

 History

 Construction of Ontario Highways 400 and 401 began in the early 1950s, with the last section of 401 completed in 1968.
 Both roads were intended as bypasses, going around populated areas instead of through them (the highways 11/27 and 2 which they replaced were Main Street in nearly every served community) and therefore initially had few services.
 A series of rest stops was constructed as part of the highway in the 1960s in rural areas to provide a full-service restaurant (later replaced with franchised fast food) and a service station (eventually curtailed to fuel only, no repair services).
 All but a few of these dated from the same era with strong similarity in design.

+In line with the 400-series Highways being fully controlled-access, all of these service centres allow general access by freeway entry/exit only and do not connect to adjacent roads, even those located in cities.
+Some of these urban service centres may have restricted access to surface streets, during construction, and on an ongoing basis for staff, suppliers deliveries, and waste disposal.
+The only exception was the Cookstown service centre, which was directly connected to Highway 89 (a surface street) as well as the Highway 400 freeway since the centre was located at their interchange.
+The Cookstown service centre closed on February 1, 2013 in order to accommodate reconfiguration of the interchange ramps, being replaced by a new service centre (Innisfil ONRoute) on Highway 400 north of Fourth Line which opened in June 2015.

 The rest areas on Highway 401 at Ingersoll and Newcastle (both serving only the westbound carriageway) and the Highway 400 rest area in Maple (Vaughan) (serving southbound traffic only) were rebuilt in the late 1990s, ahead of the other remaining rest areas being tendered to HKSC for redevelopment, and as their design is sufficiently modern they remain in operation.
-Unlike all other rest areas, Esso remains as the gasoline distributor at these locations.
+Unlike all other rest areas, Esso remains as the gasoline distributor at these locations, which also includes a convenience store by Circle K. All these locations have currently been replaced with Canadian Tire Gas+ as of 2025.
+The Highway 400 rest area in Maple (Vaughan) (serving southbound traffic only) has closed as of April 21, 2025 for reconstruction.